Arxcis/Sugarkick/README.md

 - Code written for single player is a intervined web of dependencies.
 - Huge job, big risk, might be better to fork a separate repo.
 - Multiplayer from the start, or no multiplayer.

+__Modularity - Dependencies / References__

+As the project grows it becomes more and more important that

 __Her kan vi diskutere litt om hva vi klarte å implementere og hva vi ikke klarte å implementere!__